interledger/web-monetization-projects/packages/coil-extension/docs/building-extension-for-designers.md

 ### Building the extension

-First `cd` into the extension subpackage folder
+First `cd` into the extension subpackage folder:

 ```
 cd ~/web-monetization-projects/packages/coil-extension